Lucy Pickens: Life

 She was born to Beverly LaFayette Holcomb and Eugenia Dorothea (Hunt) Holcomb at their family plantation near La Grange, Tennessee.
 She attended La Grange Female Academy before switching to a finishing school in Bethlehem, Pennsylvania, with older sister Anna Eliza, from 1846-1848.

 In 1848, the Holcombes moved to Marshall, Texas.
 They lived in the Capitol Hotel in the county seat while waiting for the construction of the main house and outbuildings for their cotton plantation Wyalucing.
+Later marked by personal tragedy when her first fiancé, Lieutenant William Crittenden, was killed during a Cuban independence expedition.
 Several years later, Lucy wrote a novella entitled The Free Flag of Cuba, a romanticized account of the exploits of Cuban freedom fighter Narciso López and his failed invasion of Cuba.
 It was published in 1854 under the name "H. M. Hardimann."

 In the summer of 1857, Lucy met Colonel Francis Wilkinson Pickens of South Carolina, an older widower who proceeded to court her, but with little success.
 In January 1858, after his defeat for a Senate seat, he accepted an appointment as the US ambassador to Russia.
 Suddenly she accepted his previous proposal, and they were married at Wyalucing on April 26, 1858.
 He was old enough to be Lucy's father and had daughters from his two late wives.

 The Pickenses took two household slaves to Russia with them, Lucinda and Tom.
 Lucy became a favorite at the Russian court of Alexander II.
 She and her husband were befriended by Alexander and his wife Maria Alexandrovna, who became godparents to the daughter Lucy bore while in Russia, Eugenia Frances Dorothea Olga Neva—the last two names being added by the Tsarina.
 The Tsar called Frances Douschka, "Darling" in Russian, a nickname she kept all her life.

 Lucy taught Lucinda to read and write in English, and to speak French and Russian.
 The young slave woman cared for Douschka and later returned with the Pickenses to South Carolina.

 A longing for South Carolina and worries about its leaning toward secession caused the Pickens family to return home in August 1860.
 They settled at the Pickens plantation, Edgewood, located in the upcountry region of the state.
 Francis W. Pickens was elected governor by the General Assembly of South Carolina on December 17, three days before the legislature voted to secede from the Union.